-What is purchase order?
+What is purchase order process?

 The steps involved in the purchase order process are as follows: